team-phoenyx/aspace-android-original/README.md

-This code was originally written for use by aspace, Inc., but rights to it were retained by us after some complications within the company.
+This code was originally written for use by aspace, Inc., but rights to much of it were retained by us after some complications within the company.
 Some contribution was also made by Zula Li, but Terrance Li was the majority contributer.

 Not licensed for use by aspace, Inc. or any other parties.
 To reiterate, do NOT use this code for anything apart from reading it.